 Divides polygon features into a number of equal areas or parts.

-Merges lines that have coincident endpoints and, optionally, common attribute values.
+Aggregates line features that have coincident endpoints and, optionally, common attribute values.